 Enterprise MVP Jumpstart

-This Engagement helps customers Jumpstart their solution required to comply with the three most insidious and disruptive requirements under §164.524; referred to herein as the right to access and inspect.
-This product is only offered as part of our Subscription(s).
+This Engagement helps customers Jumpstart their solution required to comply with the three most insidious and disruptive requirements under §164.524 of the Proposed Privacy Rule of 2021; referred to herein as the right to access and inspect.
+This product is only offered as part of our Subscription.

 - Provides a vehicle to drive organizational change